 - Characters to Meet at Disney’s Animal Kingdom

 Typhoon Lagoon is a water park at Disney World.
-The island has been washed away by a typhoon and what is left is this peaceful beach themed park.
+The theme is that the island has been washed away by a typhoon and what is left is this peaceful beach themed park.

 Articles About Typhoon Lagoon

 Blizzard Beach is the second water park at Disney World.
 This is themed to a beach taken over by snow.
 The theme is really fun and the park is a great choice for visiting a water park during your Disney vacation.

 Our friends at Raising Whasians have a great article about what to expect at Blizzard Beach for your visit.